 COMPLETE A UNIQUE COUPON BOOK

 I love this idea.
 Your children can create coupons from scratch or print a template from the Internet.
-Skip To My Lou offer some snazzy ones.
 They then complete them with age appropriate chores/favours for the course of the day, week or whatever.
 Things like ‘tidy my room’, ‘make a cup of tea’, ‘breakfast in bed’ or ‘a big hug’.
 These can actually be really handy … so long as they are honoured!

 PHOTOGRAPHIC MEMORIES AND MOMENTS

 Why not ask for a photo gift?
 My 12 year old daughter makes some beautiful photo collages on her phone.
-As with most children she has a natural ability and know-how to make them look professional.
-Far superior than anything I’d do.
-They could create a collage, or even a moving slideshow with music using an app such as Flipagram?
-As a busy single mum, organising photos is something you may not have time for, so this would be a fabulous gift.
+As with most children, she has a natural ability and know-how to make them look professional and far superior than anything I’d do.
+They could create a collage or a moving slideshow with music using an app such as Flipagram?
+As a busy mum, organising photos is something you may not have time for, so this would be a fabulous gift.